YunbeiOu/ScopingReview_EPC_PricePremium/README.md

 # The Price Premium of Residential Energy Performance Certificates: A Scoping Review of the European Literature

-This is the repository for research data/code on the scoping review paper.
+This is the repository for research data/code on the scoping review paper: The Price Premium of Residential Energy Performance Certificates (EPCs): A Scoping Review of the European Literature.
+The review aims to summarise studies on price premium of EPCs in terms of (1) research scope/scale, (2) research methods, and (3) research methods.

 ## 1. Searching and screening